andrewcs50x/stunning-guacamole/README.md

 opening the main company page, waiting for it to load, then clicking on **People**.

 This gives the user a quick overview of the company's locations, key employees, and popular _almae matres_.

+Upcoming improvements:
+- Limiting context so that the script is only enabled from a job page.
+It currently does not work from other LI pages.